osm-fr/osmose-backend/doc/0-Index.md

 This abstract classes are implemented by few kind of classes:
 * `Analyser_Osmosis_*`: directly implementing `Analyser_Osmosis` to run SQL queries on the database.
 * `Analyser_Merge_*`: implementing `Analyser_Merge` to report results of conflation with an OpenData source.
-* `Analyser_Sax`: directly implementing `Analyser` and run a set of simple analyzers so called "Plugins", it parse the OSM PBF extract and call rules on each OSM objects.
+* `Analyser_Sax`: directly implementing `Analyser` and run a set of simple analyzers so called "Plugins", it parses the OSM PBF extract and apply rules on each OSM objects.

 ## Analyzer types